tomhrr/paws/README.md

     conversations:
       - "im/slackbot"
       - "channel/general"
+    # The length of time (in seconds) prior to the timestamp of the
+    # last-retrieved message in which to check for edits to messages
+    # (defaults to 0).
+    modification_window: 3600
 # Receiver configuration.
 receivers:
     # The type of the receiver.  ('maildir' is the only available